robotology/event-driven/python/libraries/bimvee/readme.md

 Celex v5 .bin
 Maybe Prophesee raw?

-import functions:
+Import functions:

-Aim is to bring the different formats into as common a format as possible.
+The aim is to bring the different formats into as common a format as possible.
 Parameters: at least the param "filePathOrName" (otherwise working from current directory) Returns a dict containing: